-Maple Chipotle Pulled Pork and Beans – 2 comfort foods in 1!
-An ultimate comfort food meal combining two slow cooked favorites, pulled pork and baked beans.
+Maple Chipotle Pulled Pork and Beans.
+2 comfort foods in 1!
+An ultimate comfort food meal combining two slow cooked favourites, pulled pork and baked beans.

 This would make such an ideal pot-luck contribution but be sure to bring along some of that Homemade Bread too.

 If you like this recipe, you’ll love our Braised Beef Oven Chili:

 Like this Maple Chipotle Pulled Pork and Beans recipe?

 You’ll find plenty of other great dishes like this one in our Side Dishes Category.